 USING EFT WITHIN MY PRACTICE

-While I am a licensed clinical social worker and have a certification as an EFT Master Practitioner and Emotional Transformation Practitioner, I have not been trained in medicine nor in acupuncture or acupressure.
+While I am a licensed clinical social worker and have a certification as an EFT Master Practitioner, I have not been trained in medicine nor in acupuncture or acupressure.
 If EFT is considered as a technique that may be helpful with a client, and after discussing that possibility with my client, I request that they first do their research.
-I prefer to work with those who are informed consumers, have the opportunity to learn as much about the processes we use and ask questions should they have any.
+I prefer to work with those who are informed by given the opportunity to learn as much about the processes we use and ask questions should they have any.
 Before using EFT in our sessions, I have my client read the the Disclaimer and ask any questions they may have.
 If they wish to continue, they are then asked to sign the Consent.